Direct High-Resolution Imaging of Earth-Like Exoplanets: Introduction

 Our aim is not merely to enumerate shortcomings of various techniques but to chart the narrow corridor between aspiration and feasibility.
-By quantifying each approach’s diffraction floor, photon‐budget limit, contrast stability, wavefront error budget, formation–flying precision, integration times, and operational overheads, we highlight the key technological leaps—continental‐scale optical phasing, picometer null control, autonomous deep–space navigation, and high–throughput beam combiners—required to close the gap.
-Only by understanding precisely why every current concept falls short can we chart the roadmap from a single spectral detection of organics to true, multi‐pixel surface maps of biosignature exoplanets.
+By quantifying each approach’s diffraction floor, photon-budget limit, contrast stability, wavefront error budget, formation–flying precision, integration times, and operational overheads, we highlight the key technological leaps---continental-scale optical phasing, picometer null control, autonomous deep–space navigation, and high–throughput beam combiners---required to close the gap.
+Only by understanding precisely why every current concept falls short can we chart the roadmap from a single spectral detection of organics to true, multi-pixel surface maps of biosignature exoplanets.